Summer Associate Program Overview

 Each year our summer associates are invited to participate in a service day.
 Our communities have kept us going, so we make it a priority to give back.

-STEM Student - EDGE Intern - Engineer & Scientist Summer Program
+STEM Student – Intern – Engineer & Scientist Summer Program (EDGE Program)

 If accepted into our program, you will perform patent and technical research and writing.
-EDGE interns will also review patent applications, draft documents for attorney review, research and report on patent filings and perform other duties and projects assigned by the intern's manager.
+EDGE interns will also review patent applications, draft documents for attorney review, research and report on patent filings, and perform other duties and projects assigned by the intern’s direct report.

 EDGE interns will work directly with our intellectual property professionals and be exposed to our patent engineer, scientist and agent program.
 Under the guidance of highly skilled professionals in the industry, you will develop your research and writing acumen and become well-versed in the latest technologies and technical developments.
 Michael Best will assign an experienced Intellectual Property professional to mentor you, help you set goals, and ensure you have access to all of the tools necessary to be successful and benefit from your time spent in our EDGE program.
 At the end of your internship, you will receive a formal performance appraisal and feedback.